artichoke/artichoke/CONTRIBUTING.md

 rake test                         # Run Artichoke unit tests
 ```

-To lint Ruby sources, Artichoke uses
+To lint Ruby sources, Artichoke uses [RuboCop].
-[RuboCop](https://github.com/rubocop-hq/rubocop).
 RuboCop runs as part of the
 `lint` task.
 To run RuboCop by itself, invoke the `lint:rubocop` task.

 ```console